LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

    suffice it to say, we use version control to coordinate our work to create these course notes and will continue to do so when it comes to making improvements in this and future courses.

-..  comment
-    ? no need for repository for this?
-	So feel free to explore and use anything that we provide in our notes.
-	It is entirely
-	possible that you will find material and examples in these notes that we're unable to cover during the regular course term.